 - Surface water from rain or snowmelt

 All this can collect around your basement or crawl space, causing a buildup of hydrostatic pressure finding entry through foundation cracks and other openings.

 Managing Water and Drainage

-Next is the challenge of moving that water off your roof and away from your foundation.
+Since the roof is collecting a great deal of water, the challenge is moving that water off your roof and away from your foundation.
 Here are the critical aspects to consider.

 - Gutters installed along the roof edge